A Quest in Search of Rare & Threatened Wildlife in the World's Oldest Rain Forests

-- In-Depth Orangutan ViewingObserve orangutans as they live and move freely in their natural rain forest habitat at two different orangutan rehabilitation centers, Semenggoh and Sepilok
+- In-Depth Orangutan ViewingObserve orangutans as they live and move freely in their natural rain forest habitat, and learn about efforts to conserve them at two rehabilitation centers

 See More of Borneo's Natural Wonders When You Travel With NHA

 From watching free-ranging orangutans in their natural jungle habitat to scouting for pygmy elephants in the Kinabatangan River, you'll experience the most diverse and wildlife-centric Borneo itinerary on offer.
 Our multifaceted journey emphasizes a wide array of species and encounters with local cultures.

 - More Diverse Wildlife Viewing in Widely Varied Settings